Spring 2022 SLAC Courses

 - This course, also known as the Seminar In Career Skills For Life After Grad School (SICSFLAGS), equips students with some important skills for post-graduate careers, such as grant writing, navigating the IRB, peer review, time management, lab leadership, and ethical research practices.

 - All NBL, CNC-CT and SLACers are welcome to drop in for topics of interest.
-Topics that will covered can be found here
+Topics that will covered in Spring 2020 can be found here

 - We brainstormed about topics for other weeks today in the seminar.
 We’ve created a google form where you can review these and rate them as high, medium or low priority.
 We will give slightly more weight to responses from registered students, but we welcome input from all trainees.